 Care for Diabetic Vision Loss in Sarasota & Manatee County

-Retina Care Consultants, P.A., specializes in diabetic retinopathy treatments and diabetic retinopathy surgery in Sarasota and Manatee County.
+Retina Care Consultants specializes in diabetic retinopathy treatments and diabetic retinopathy surgery in Sarasota and Manatee County.
 If you have diabetes, consider having a dilated eye examination with an ophthalmologist.
 This exam may involve photographs or other specialized imaging tests of the retina.
-There are effective treatments for most forms of diabetic retinopathy, so don’t delay your appointment if you are experiencing changes in your vision.
+There are effective treatments for most forms of diabetic retinopathy, so don’t delay your appointment until you are experiencing changes in your vision.

 Read more about the New Treatments for Vision Loss in Diabetes here.

-For more information regarding diabetic retinopathy treatments, including diabetic retinopathy surgery in Sarasota and Manatee County, please contact us and visit the American Academy of Ophthalmology patient information website: http://www.asrs.org/patients/retinal-diseases/3/diabetic-retinopathy or click on the links to articles written by Dr. Brugger and Dr. Shane above.
+For more information regarding diabetic retinopathy treatments, including diabetic retinopathy surgery in Sarasota and Manatee County, please contact us and visit the American Academy of Ophthalmology patient information website: http://www.asrs.org/patients/retinal-diseases/3/diabetic-retinopathy.